richardlin047/modin-spreadsheet/README.rst

 Contributing
 ------------
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
-See the `Running from source & testing your changes`_ section above for more details on local modin-spreadsheet development.
+See the `Running from source & testing your changes`_ section above for more details on local Modin-spreadsheet development.

-If you are looking to start working with the modin-spreadsheet codebase, navigate to the GitHub issues tab and start looking through interesting issues.
+If you are looking to start working with the Modin-spreadsheet codebase, navigate to the GitHub issues tab and start looking through interesting issues.

 Feel free to ask questions by submitting an issue with your question.